-Section 1 - Chaffee Recreation Plan Summary Page 4 Section 2 - Need for the Chaffee Recreation Plan Page 6 Section 3 - Goals & Measuring Success Page 10 Section 4 - Recreation Management Strategies Page 14 Section 5 - Community Outreach Page 33 Section 6 - The Route Ahead Page 38
+Section 1 Chaffee Outdoor Recreation Plan Summary Page 3 Section 2 Local Planning and State/Federal Process Page 5 Section 3 Need for the Chaffee Outdoor Recreation Plan Page 7 Section 4 Goals & Measuring Success Page 11 Section 5 Outdoor Recreation Management Strategies Page 15 Section 6 Community Outreach Page 33 Section 7 The Route Ahead Page 38

-Section 1

-Chaffee Recreation Plan Summary
+Section 1 Chaffee Outdoor Recreation Management Plan Summary Introduction

 As more people move to Chaffee County and visit, everyone is discovering the stunning landscapes and fantastic recreation that significantly contribute to our quality of life.
 Even before the pandemic, recreation was growing at a record pace.
 The Chaffee Recreation Council worked with public land managers and the community to deliver this 5-year recreation management plan that is designed to maintain healthy public lands, the quality of outdoor experiences, and the economic benefits of recreation tourism.
-The plan has four parts that address pressing and long-term concerns about the impacts of recreation growth.